December 7, 2023

 Security

-Once I am sure SSH enabled, I disable log in via password and else by un-commenting the following line and setting them up to no in /etc/ssh/sshd_config.
+Once I am sure SSH is enabled, I disable log in via password and else by un-commenting the following line and setting them up to no in the file /etc/ssh/sshd_config.

 PasswordAuthetification no